-There have been no changes other than what is discussed herein to the Company's significant accounting policies as compared to the significant accounting policies described in Note 2 to the Company's audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+There have been no changes other than what is discussed herein to the Company's significant accounting policies as compared to the significant accounting policies described in Note 2 to the Company's audited consolidated financial statements included in our 2021 Annual Report.
 These unaudited consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes as of and for the year ended December 31, 2021.